 2. Uninstall updates from Chrome

 Unless you’re on some custom Android ROM without Google services, Google Chrome will be on your phone.
-It’s the way Android works and Google likes to integrate as much of its services.
+It’s the way Android works and Google likes to integrate as many of its services.
 Consequently, this means that you can’t remove Google Chrome completely from your Android.
 Therefore, reinstallation, in the classic sense of the word, is a no-go.
 What you can do is uninstall updates and restore the app to its factory settings.

 Here’s how to uninstall updates from Chrome: